 Causal discovery and inference.
 The analysis is conducted with the tigramite v5.2 python package (Runge et al 2023) using the PCMCI+ algorithm, which iteratively tests conditional independence between time series variables, including time lagged versions, here using a linear partial correlation test (Runge et al 2019).
-This algorithm consists of 1) a Markov discovery step that uses an adapted version of the PC-algorithm (Spirtes et al 2000) (named after its inventors, Peter and Clarke) to identify a preliminary set of causal parents for each variable included in the analysis.
+This algorithm consists of two steps: (1) A Markov discovery step uses an adapted version of the PC-algorithm (Spirtes et al 2000) (named after its inventors, Peter and Clarke) to identify a preliminary set of causal parents for each variable included in the analysis.
 This is done by assuming full connectivity between all variables and their time-lagged versions, then iteratively eliminating links between them.
-2) a Momentary Conditional Independence (MCI) step that iteratively tests the conditional independencies between all variables and their time-lagged versions using the preliminary sets of parents for conditioning, eliminating all spurious links.
+(2) A MCI step iteratively tests the conditional independencies between all variables and their timelagged versions using the preliminary sets of parents for conditioning, eliminating all spurious links.
 The partial correlation between each possible pair of variables is then estimated through a regression on their combined set of preliminary parents.
-The strength of the causal effects (CE) of the links found in the causal discovery is determined using multiple linear regression.
-For a detailed description of the methodology, see Text S1 in the Supplementary Material.
+The strength of the CEs of the links found in the causal discovery is determined using multiple linear regression.
+For a detailed description of the methodology, see text S1 in the supplementary material.
 All causal graphs shown in the figures display causal links with time lags in months, shaded by CE strength.
-Blue (red) links indicate a negative (positive) CE, i.e. a change in the driver variable causes a change of the opposite (same) sign in the target variable (see Text S1 for details).
+Blue (red) links indicate a negative (positive) CE, i.e. a change in the driver variable causes a change of the opposite (same) sign in the target variable (see text S1 for details).

 Causal stationarity analysis.
-The causal stationarity analysis was performed on extended data from 1940-2022, excluding the NDVI that is only available from 1982.
+The causal stationarity analysis was performed on extended data from 1940- 2022, excluding the NDVI that is only available from 1982.
 To evaluate the evolution of the CE over time, we split the data into windows of 40 years length and conduct our analysis in a sliding window approach in the two following ways: (1) We conduct causal discovery on the full length of the data, then prescribe the discovered links, and employ the CE analysis for the prescribed links within each window; (2) we conduct causal discovery and subsequent CE analysis on each window.